-• Baccalaureate degree from an accredited institution in an information technology related field.
+- Baccalaureate degree from an accredited institution in an information technology related field. - Applicants with degrees outside of IT may be considered with a minimum of two years of professional work experience in the field.

-- Submission of a completed Graduate School Application - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a bachelor's degree from an accredited college or university - A minimum undergraduate GPA of 2.7 or higher
+- Submission of a completed Graduate School Application - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a bachelor's degree from an accredited college or university - A minimum undergraduate GPA of 2.7 or higher and a minimum of two years of professional work experience - Submission of official transcripts or original foreign evaluations showing successful completion of a baccalaureate degree from an accredited college or university received within the first semester of enrollment

-- Submission of official transcripts or original foreign evaluations showing successful completion of a baccalaureate degree from an accredited college or university received within the first semester of enrollment - Two letters of recommendation received within the first semester of enrollment - Minimum GMAT score of 450, GRE composite score of 295 (or 1350 for tests taken before August 1, 2011) or MAT score at the 40th percentile received within the first semester of enrollment - Formal resume indicating education and complete work history
+- Two letters of recommendation received within the first semester of enrollment - Minimum GMAT score of 450, GRE composite score of 295 (or 1350 for tests taken before August 1, 2011) or MAT score at the 40th percentile received within the first semester of enrollment - Formal resume indicating education and complete work history